 Many new property owners are unsure whether it’s best to keep a property furnished or unfurnished.
 The good news is that with privately rented homes accounting for 19% of all households in the UK, it’s likely that you’ll find tenants whether you offer furnished or unfurnished accommodation.

-However, there might still be a better choice.
+However, there might still be a better choice, such as partnering with Redstones Estate Agents.
 You’ll need to think about what type of property you’re renting, where it’s located, and the type of tenants you’re looking for.
 With these things in mind, you can work out just how much work you’ll need to put in – and how much you’re willing to do.

 - The finer details